Blossom Puanani Alama-Tom

 Blossom Puanani Alama-Tom (born July 31, 1930) is a Living Treasure of Hawaiʻi and the last surviving judge of the first Merrie Monarch Festival.
 Alama-Tom is also an entertainer, a kumu hula, a hula judge, and a musician.
-Since 1940, Alama-Tom has performed at the City and County of Honolulu Department of Parks and Recreation’s Nā Hula Festival.
+Since 1940, Alama-Tom has performed at the City and County of Honolulu Department of Parks and Recreation’s Nā Hula Festival.Her daughter Puanani Jung has created her own halau in Southern California.

 Early life

 Alama-Tom was born and raised on the island of Oʻahu.
 She was raised by her mother, Agnus K. Wright and her father, Joseph K. Alama on Liliha Street.
 Alama-Tom is the youngest of 4 siblings.
 Her sister, Leilani Alama, was also interested in hula and would go on to become a known kumu hula in her own right.

 Alama-Tom is an alumnus of President William McKinley High School.
 This was the extent of her formal Western education.
 Alama-Tom always knew that she would become a kumu hula and decided not to attend college.